craigduncanlab/singlecell/genome_sizes.md

 tRNA - brings in amino acids so the ribosome factories can make proteins (translation).
 Think ''amino acid transfer', 'transport'

 rRNA - the RNA that is part of the structure of the ribosome factories: initiates the protein building functions. i.e. you know this is localised to the mRNA.
-Due to the persistency and consistency of rRNA, it is often used for evolutionary studies.
+Due to the persistency and consistency of rRNA across organisms, it is often used for evolutionary studies.

 Refs: